Tommy2Dope/PlurPromoters/README.md

 ## Minimum Requirements:
 1. 💖 **Interest**: Promoters must share a genuine love for the events we create.
 2. ⏰ **Availability**: Promoters should be available to promote events on the agreed-upon dates and times.
-In general, expect to spend up to 10 hours per week on promotion-related tasks.
+In general, expect to spend anywhere from 1 to 10 hours per week on promotion-related tasks.
 3. 🚗 **Transportation**: Access to reliable transportation is essential for reaching promotional locations.
 Contact a team member or manager to coordinate transportation and give us advanced notice if issues arise.
+If you have a car, please let us know as this will help coordinate rides for other promoters.
 4. 🗨️ **Communication Skills**: Strong communication skills and the ability to engage with potential patrons are vital.
 5. 🎊 **Event Knowledge**: A good understanding of the specific event you are promoting, as well as our brand and values.
 6. 👗 **Appearance**: Promoters should present themselves in a clean, presentable, and fashion-forward manner.